Introduction

 Ask yourself:

-If not, the experience may need simplification.
+If not, simplify the experience.

 Lesson 5: AI Is Becoming a Competitive Advantage

-AI is no longer a premium feature.
+AI is no longer a premium add-on.

 Examples include: